GaloisInc/BESSPIN-GFE/README.md

 support Linux, or for P3 whose frequency is too low to support PCIe root complex operation).

 ### Storing a Bitstream in Flash ###

 See [flash-scripts/README](flash-scripts/README) for directions on how to write a bitstream to flash on the VCU118.
 This is optional, and allows the FPGA to be programmed from flash on power-up.

-As of the GFE 5.0 release, flash programming is not operational.
+As of the GFE 5.0 release, the ability to store bitstreams in flash is not functional.
 See #141 for updates on the re-introduction of this feature.

 ### Testing ###